doyeon-uni/UROP2025/README.md

 ### 3. GUI program: `PHREEQC_databasehelper.py`

 1. Place all PHREEQC database files you want to analyze (files ending in `.dat`) into the `build_database` folder inside the project directory.
-2. Open `PHREEQC_databasehelper.py` in your preferred Python environment and run the script.
+2. Open `PHREEQC_databasehelper.py` in your preferred Python environment and run the script in your virtual environment.
+   - if you are not using a virtual environment, simply type in 'python PHREEQC_databsehelper.py' into your terminal after activating the environment
 3. A graphical user interface (GUI) window will appear.
 From this GUI, you can:
    - search for species, reactions, or phases by name or keyword;
    - export the search results to an Excel file;